Browser wars

-A browser war is competition for dominance in the usage share of web browsers.
-The "first browser war," (1995-2001) pitted Microsoft's Internet Explorer against Netscape's Navigator.
-Browser wars continued with the decline of Internet Explorer's market share and the popularity of other browsers including Firefox, Google Chrome (and other Chromium-based browsers), Safari, Microsoft Edge and Opera.
+A browser war is a competition for dominance in the usage share of web browsers.
+The "first browser war" (1995–2001) occurred between proponents of Internet Explorer and Netscape Navigator, and the "second browser war" (2004–2017) between those favoring Internet Explorer, Firefox, or Google Chrome.

-With the introduction of HTML5 and CSS 3, a new generation of browser war began, this time adding extensive client-side scripting to the World Wide Web, as well as the more widespread use of smartphones and other mobile devices for browsing the web.
-These newcomers have ensured that browser battles continue among enthusiasts, while the average web user is less affected.
+With the introduction of HTML5 in 2008 and CSS 3 in 2011, a new generation of browser wars began, this time considering extensive client-side scripting to the World Wide Web (WWW), and the more widespread use of smartphones and other mobile devices for web browsing.
+These changes have ensured that browser battles continue among enthusiasts, while the average web user is less affected.

 Background

-Tim Berners-Lee along with his colleagues at CERN started the development of World Wide Web, an Internet-based hypertext system, in 1989.
-This further led to creation of HyperText Transfer Protocol, which would set the protocols for the client-server communication.
-In 1990, he created the only way to see the web back then, i.e. the original web browser, WorldWideWeb, subsequently known as Nexus, and made it available for the NeXTstep Operating System, by NeXT.
+Tim Berners-Lee, along with his colleagues at CERN, started the development of the Internet-based hypertext system WWW in 1989.
+Their studies led to the creation of the HyperText Transfer Protocol, which set the protocols for client-server communication.
+In 1990, Berners-Lee created the first web browser, WorldWideWeb, subsequently known as Nexus, and made it available for the NeXTstep Operating System, by NeXT.

-Other browsers had started to surface by the end of 1992, many of which were based on the libwww library.
+Other browsers started to surface by the end of 1992, many of which were based on the Libwww library.
 These included MacWWW/Samba for the Mac and Unix browsers including Line Mode Browser, ViolaWWW, Erwise, and MidasWWW.
-Even while these browsers tended to be basic HTML viewers that needed third-party helpers to display multimedia content, they gave consumers a selection of browsers and operating systems.
+These browsers were HTML viewers that needed third-party helpers to display multimedia content.

 Mosaic wars

-Further browsers were released in 1993, including Cello, Arena, Lynx, tkWWW, and Mosaic.
+In 1993, more browsers became available, including Cello, Lynx, tkWWW, and Mosaic.
 The most influential of these was Mosaic, a multi-platform browser developed at National Center for Supercomputing Applications (NCSA).
 By October 1994, Mosaic was "well on its way to becoming the world's standard interface", according to Gary Wolfe of Wired.

 Several companies licensed Mosaic to create their commercial browsers, such as AirMosaic, Quarterdeck Mosaic, and Spyglass Mosaic.
 One of the Mosaic developers, Marc Andreessen, co-founded the Mosaic Communications Corporation and created a new web browser named Mosaic Netscape.

 To resolve legal issues with NCSA, the company was renamed Netscape Communications Corporation, and the browser Netscape Navigator.
 The Netscape browser improved Mosaic's usability and reliability and was able to display pages as they loaded.
 By 1995, helped by the fact that it was free for non-commercial use, the browser dominated the emerging World Wide Web.

 Other browsers launched during 1994 included IBM Web Explorer, Navipress, SlipKnot, MacWeb, and Browse.

-In 1995, Netscape faced new competition from OmniWeb, Eolas WebRouser, UdiWWW, and Microsoft's Internet Explorer 1.0, but continued to dominate the market.
+While Netscape faced new competition from OmniWeb, Eolas WebRouser, UdiWWW, and Microsoft's Internet Explorer 1.0, it continued to dominate the market for 1995.